CloudANClasses/50DaysofAWSCloud/README.md

 - For Practice student can use the Virtualisation, Dual Boot, On premises Ubuntu 20, 22, 24 Version

 ## AWS Cloud Computing
-- Covers 15+ Hands on Serives with Theory & Practical here is the list of Services
+- Covers 15+ Hands on Services with Theory & Practical here is the list of Services

 ## Getting Started with AWS